Spring and summer will be here before you know it-and the 2014 Boone Area Visitor's Guide is here to help! Flip through it now.

 Thanks to grants from the Helen M. Clabough Foundation and the Boone Unitarian Universalist Fellowship in 2011, the museum completely overhauled its outdoor spaces, adding custom-built rustic fencing, arbors, and a shady picnic area as well as a popular "kid-powered" water pump.
 Phase II continues in 2012 with more plantings and musical instruments.

 The Playhouse is open Tuesday through Saturday from 10 am to 5 pm.
 Parents or caregivers must stay with their children.
-Admission is $6 per person and infants one year or younger are free.
+There is a small admission fee and infants one year or younger are free.

 Zoom in close on the map below (use the plus/minus signs and directional arrows at upper left), or repeatedly double click near, but not on, the map symbols.
 Day One locations are blue ballons, Day Two is red, and Day Three sites are green.
 You can literally dive down to see the parking lots and landmarks for the Fabulous Long Family Weekend.
 Click any map symbol and information balloons pop up.
 In the parking area map balloons, click "Directions," add your address or location, and step-by-step directions will guide you to the location from wherever you are!
 This satellite map permits "Map view" or "Terrain view" should you wish.